What to Pack for Canada in Winter: Our Packing List for Canadian Snow

 Headphones

 Mythro Air Headphones are awesome!
-If you've never used bluetooth headphones before, you are missing out: you can listen to music without the annoying cord attaching your to your device.
+If you've never used Bluetooth headphones before, you are missing out: you can listen to music without the annoying cord attaching your to your device.
 So?
 So this means you can walk/jog/ski without worrying about being strangled by your iPod!
 But Mythro Air Headphones are even better than that: they also have a DJ4two feature which means that if you have two of them, you and your buddy can listen to the same device at the same time!
 As a travelling couple, this is a dream come true for us - we spent the four hour journey from Edmonton to Jasper enjoying music together (and having two earplugs each).

 winter in canada packing list